AtomicRogue1/CamScribbler/ProjectStory.md

 ## Challenges we ran into

 Object Detection had been the main problem that we had ran into while coding the software.
+Moreover, we also ran into problems while training the ML model becoz the images required to train the model were less and hence the model was less precise.

 ## Accomplishments that we're proud of